Crowded Meals: Eating Disorders & Christianity

 3. Don't place your hope in recovery

-I continue to pray for recovery, and I have no doubt that God could eliminate the demon-girl stuck in my head, however it is not in that that I put my trust.
-Instead, I trust that God has overcome this world, and everything I experience here will be but a breathe when we are in paradise.
+I continue to pray for recovery, and I have no doubt that God could take this from me, however it is not in that that I put my trust.
+Instead, I trust that God has overcome this world, and everything I experience here will be but a breath when we are in paradise.
 This is simply my burning furnace, and it is through this that I must pass.
 I trust that He will restore me, but even if He doesn’t on this earth, I won’t give up on a God that has not yet let me down.

 "I am the subject of depression so fearful that I hope none of you ever get to such extremes of wretchedness as I go to.
 But I always get back again by this–I know that I trust Christ.
 I have no reliance but in Him, and if He falls, I shall fall with Him.
 But if He does not, I shall not.
 Because He lives, I shall live also, and I spring to my legs again and fight with my depressions of spirit and get the victory through it.
 And so may you do, and so you must, for there is no other way of escaping from it.”
 Charles Spurgeon